JoshuaWise/jellypromise/README.md

 In Node.js, you'll always see this descriptor object when passing a `jellypromise` to `console.log()`.

+### .stream() -> *PromiseStream*

+Returns a new `PromiseStream` that will contain the data in this promise's fulfillment value.
+If the promise is not fulfilled with an iterable object, the returned stream is rejected with a `TypeError`.

+To learn about PromiseStreams, see this [Streaming API](#streaming-api) section.

 ### *static* Promise.resolve(*value*) -> *promise*

 Creates a promise that is resolved with the given `value`.
 If you pass a promise or promise-like object, the returned promise takes on the state of that promise-like object (fulfilled or rejected).